omediodomonte38/Manolete/README.md

 ## Electronics

-The robot is driven through a simple receiver with brushed motors (and corresponding esc) and brushless motor for the weapon (also with corresponding esc).
+The robot is driven through a simple receiver with brushed motors (and corresponding esc) for both wheels, with simple tank-style driving, and a brushless motor for the weapon (also with corresponding esc).